 - You can sell or mortgage property while in jail.
 This can be useful if you need the cash to get out.

 - You can trade properties with other players while in jail.

 When you are sent to jail, your turn ends.
 But don't worry, you won't be stuck in jail for long.
 When it's your turn again, you can choose one of four options to get out of jail.

-- You can pay the $50 fine.
+- Pay the $50 fine.
 After paying, roll the dice and move your token as normal.